subset_sum, a Python code which seeks solutions of the subset sum problem.

 SUBSET_SUM_FIND works by brute force, trying every possible subset to see if it sums to the desired value.
 It uses the bits of a 32 bit integer to keep track of the possibilities, and hence cannot work with more N = 31 weights.

-KNAPSACK_01, a Python library which uses brute force to solve small versions of the 0/1 knapsack problem;
+knapsack_01, a Python code which uses brute force to solve small versions of the 0/1 knapsack problem;

-PARTITION_PROBLEM, a Python library which seeks solutions of the partition problem, splitting a set of integers into two subsets with equal sum.
+partition_problem, a Python code which seeks solutions of the partition problem, splitting a set of integers into two subsets with equal sum.

-SATISFY, a Python program which demonstrates, for a particular circuit, an exhaustive search for solutions of the circuit satisfiability problem.
+satisfy, a Python code which demonstrates, for a particular circuit, an exhaustive search for solutions of the circuit satisfiability problem.

-SUBSET, a Python library which enumerates, generates, ranks and unranks combinatorial objects including combinations, partitions, subsets, index sets, and trees.
+subset, a Python code which enumerates, generates, ranks and unranks combinatorial objects including combinations, partitions, subsets, index sets, and trees.